 People very often make decisions under uncertainty regarding future consequences of their actions and their likelihood.
 Models in Economics often assume that people have full access to numerical descriptions of such uncertainty.
 In reality, however, people often inform their decisions from past experience.
 Recently, research in behavioral economics has demonstrated that the two forms of information: from description and from experience, can lead to very different types of decisions.
 This seminar provides an overview of the standard methods that Economists use to study decisions involving risk as well as the latest insights and methodology for studying such decision when information is obtained from experience.
 Participants will work in groups in order to prepare a presentation related to the selected topic as well as to develop a paper thesis where they implement the tools and concepts of decisions from experience in order to augment and/or rexamine the finding in the current literature of the selected topic.
 Each group will select one of the following, broadly defined, topics: a.
-Investment decisions c.
-Medical d.
-Consumer behavior
+Investment decisions b.
+Tax evasion, cooperation and punishment c.
+Medical decision making d.
+Consumer behavior The seminar will equip participants with tools that are commonly applied in Behavioral Economics, such as theoretical modelling and the key principles of experimental methods.